-Corporate Office
+Sales Office

-Figure 1-2.
 Typical VOIP Application

-To set up this VOIP network, a MultiVOIP at the corporate office is connected between the data network and the corporate telephone switch (PBX).
-To connect the MultiVOIP to the data network, an Ethernet cable is connected to the Ethernet port on the unit and the other end is plugged into a hub on the data network.
-On the phone side, two phone cords is connected to two FXO jacks on the back of the MultiVOIP and attached to two station lines on the phone switch.
-These two lines on the PBX occupy phone extensions 4124 and 4125.
+To set up this VOIP network, an MVP120 at the Sales Office is connected between the data network and the sales office telephone switch (PBX).
+To connect the MVP120 to the data network, an Ethernet cable is connected to the Ethernet port on the unit and the other end is plugged into a hub on the data network.
+On the PBX side, one phone cord is connected to the FXO jack on the back of the MVP120 and attached to an FXO port on the phone switch.
+The line on the PBX occupies phone extension 4124.

-To set up a MVP110 at the remote branch office, the Ethernet jack on the MVP110 is connected to the hub and the two analog phones are connected by a phone cord to the FXS jack on the MVP110.
+To set up a remote sales office, connect the Ethernet jack on an MVP110 to the hub, and connect (by a phone cord) a telephone to the FXS jack on the MVP110.

-To configure a MVP110, the COM port of a PC is connected to the Command port on the MVP110.
-Configuration software is loaded onto your PC and your unique LAN parameters must be entered.
+To configure the MVP120, the COM port of a PC is connected to the Command port on the MVP120.
 The configuration software is based on a standard Windows Graphical User Interface (GUI) which simplifies your selection process to a single parameter group within a dialog box.
-For example, your LAN IP parameters are contained on a single dialog box (see below).
-You can configure your network IP address and mask for the MVP110 and the gateway address for the corporate router on the same dialog box.
+For example, your LAN IP parameters are contained on a single dialog box.
+You can configure your network IP address and mask for the MVP120 and the gateway address for the corporate router on the same dialog box.